 3. Identify your Suppliers

 You will have to get in touch with manufacturers who will be willing to appoint you as a wholesaler for their products.
 Many companies will have sales targets for you to meet – so think carefully before deciding on any one.

 In some cases, you will have to get in touch with the company’s distributors if they are not willing to supply directly to you.
 In this case, there will be a division in profit margins, so you will have to factor in these calculations before you can proceed in dealing with them.

 4. Set up a Website

 If you are considering starting a wholesale business, you will need to set up a website.
+This has become very easy using AI-based tools like Jimdo website builder, do-it-yourself tools like Wix, or setting it up using WordPress on hosts like Siteground.
 Through it, you can inform manufacturers that you are willing to do business with them.

 This way, they can contact you instead of you running after them.
 Your website will also attract retailers who might be interested in selling your products.
 You can also start selling wholesale on Amazon, which is often referred to as the world’s largest marketplace.

 Check out the policies of different manufacturers, including how they plan to handle any goods returned back to them due to defects or for any other reason.
 You will also need to check their after-sales service policies.

 It is best to steer clear of any manufacturers that you cannot get a clear answer from – or you could end up with a lot of inventory that you just can’t sell.

 Inventory that you can’t move is wasted money – period.